How Donor-Advised Funds Can Supercharge Year-End Fundraising

 Who are these mysterious donors, and what makes them tick?

-First, a quick recap.
-A DAF works like a charitable savings account:
+To recap, a DAF works like a charitable savings account:

 • Charitable organizations (like community organizations) establish funds for donor contributions.